Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 The pre-requirements are:
  - Python 3.7.0 or greater
- - pip 9.0 or greater
+ - Pip 9.0 or greater
- - git
+ - Git
  - Java Runtime Environment 8 or later (for audio support)

 We also recommend installing some basic compiler tools, in case our dependencies don't provide